AfifaKhaled/Two-Independent-Teachers-are-Better-Role-Model/README.md

 ## If you use this code for your research, please consider citing the original paper:

-We have submitted the manuscript to Journal of IEEE Transactions on Medical Imaging (TMI) in June 2023
+We have submitted the manuscript to [Link](https://arxiv.org/abs/2306.05745)

-[Link](https://arxiv.org/abs/2306.05745)

       @misc{khaled2023independent,